 5 Remedies for Achilles Heel Tendinitis

 For preventing and relieving tendinitis, use adequate footwear.
 It should give you the necessary support.
-Here are some other tips for dealing with it.
+Without good shoes, you might make things worse.

 Tendinitis in your Achilles heel means inflammation in that area.
 It’s a problem that can cause a lot of discomfort and pain.

-Its location in this case makes it hard for you to do everyday activities without treating the pain in some way.
+Its location can make it hard for you to do everyday activities without pain.

 Our recommendation is that you take the time you need to treat the problem.
 If your doctor asks you to take a few days off for rest, do it for as long as they say.